omeresas/Ticket-Sale-Microservices-TS-React/mini-blog-app/notes/markdown_files/04_react_app.md

 }"
 ```

+### useState Hook and CORS errors:

-3. Use `useState` hook inside `PostCreate` component to add some state, without need to convert it to a class.
-Define a `onSubmit` function to be called whenever the form is submitted and prevent default action of browser trying to submit the form itself.
+1. Use `useState` hook inside `PostCreate` component to add some state, without the need to convert it to a class.
+Define an `onSubmit` function to be called whenever the form is submitted and prevent default action of browser trying to submit the form itself.
 Use `axios` to make requests and use async-await syntax.

 ```js
 import React from "react";